Kong/docs.konghq.com/app/_src/gateway/upgrade/index.md

 Review the [Backup and Restore](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/) guide to prepare backups of your configuration.

-## Preparation: Upgrade strategies and deployment modes
+## Preparation: Choose an upgrade strategy based on deployment mode

-Upgrade strategies introduced in this section are generic and may or may not fit in with your deployment environment.
-We will nominate the best applicable strategies for each deployment mode in the section Choose Strategies, with detailed instructions.

-Kong Gateway deployment with a database, including control planes:
+Though you could define their own upgrade procedures, nominated strategies from this section are recommended.
+Any custom upgrade requirements may require a well-tailored upgrade strategy.
+For example, if you would like only a small group of customer objects to be directed to the new cluster Y, please utilize the Canary plugin and a load balancer that supports traffic interception.

+Whichever upgrade strategy you choose, you should account for management downtime for {{site.base_gateway}}, as Admin API operations and database updates are not allowed during the upgrade process.

+Based on your deployment type, we recommend one of the following upgrade strategies.
+Carefully read the descriptions for each option to choose the upgrade strategy that works best for your situation.

+* Traditional or hybrid mode control planes:
-* Dual-cluster Upgrade
+    * Dual-cluster upgrade
-* In-place Upgrade
+    * In-place upgrade
-* Blue-green Upgrade (derived from an in-place upgrade)
+    * Blue-green upgrade (derived from an in-place upgrade)

-DB-less mode and data planes in a hybrid mode environment:
+* DB-less mode or hybrid mode data planes:
-* Rolling Upgrade
+    * Rolling upgrade

 Here's a flow chart the breaks down how the decision process works: